nikewall/MorseRT/README.md

 Also, it seemed like a fun challenge to do real-time, clocked key polling :P

 ## What it Does
 **MorseRT** stands for "Morse in Real Time".
-Of course all Morse Code is in real time, but this also converts Morse->ASCII with (hopefully) minimal latency to the end user.
+Instead of being a system where the inputs, - (long) or . (short), are explicit characters, the program runs by pressing and holding <Space> for short and long periods of time -- just as one would if tapping Morse Code over a telegraph.
+Seperation of words is denoted by a "short gap" in input of around half a second , while seperation of sentences is denoted by a "long gap" in input of greater than a second.

 ## Technical